Best Coffee For Winter

 It is also commonly enjoyed as a digestif.

-While the combination of coffee and orange may be an unexpected match, the two flavors pair particularly well.
+While the combination of coffee and orange may be an unexpected match, the two flavors pair particularly well in coffee for winter.
 Especially when using a darker roast of coffee.

-Just because it is winter does not necessarily mean that iced coffee options are off the table!
+Just because it’s cold outside doesn’t mean that iced coffee options are off the table!